geek-cookbook/geek-cookbook/manuscript/recipies/mail.md

 !!! note
     Setup unique static subnets for every stack you deploy.
 This avoids IP/gateway conflicts which can otherwise occur when you're creating/removing stacks a lot.

-A sample .env file looks like this:
+A sample docker-mailserver.env file looks like this:

 ```
 ENABLE_SPAMASSASSIN=1